Jon Burlingame is the nation’s leading writer on the subject of music for films and television.

 He has also served as host for programs of film music and television music, including evenings at the San Francisco Symphony and the American Youth Symphony; participated in on-stage discussions at the Kennedy Center in Washington, D.C., and the Walt Disney Concert Hall in Los Angeles; and hosted evenings devoted to film and TV music for the Academy of Motion Picture Arts & Sciences in Beverly Hills and the Television Academy in North Hollywood, Calif.

-Burlingame has made appearances on, or contributed music commentaries to, numerous classic-film DVDs including On the Waterfront, King Kong, The Magnificent Seven, The Pink Panther, How the West Was Won, In the Heat of the Night, The Graduate and many others.
+Burlingame has made appearances on, or contributed music commentaries to, numerous classic-film DVDs and Blu-Rays including On the Waterfront, King Kong, The Magnificent Seven, The Pink Panther, How the West Was Won, In the Heat of the Night, The Graduate and many others.
 He has also penned the liner notes to dozens of soundtrack albums.

-His television and radio appearances have included NBC, CNN, MSNBC, BBC, NPR, A&E and Bravo.
+His television and radio appearances have included NBC, CBS, CNN, MSNBC, BBC, NPR, A&E and Bravo.
 He also wrote the five-part series on movie music, The Score, produced and hosted by the legendary Phil Ramone for the Trio cable network.
 And he can often be seen on the red carpet, interviewing music luminaries at events in Hollywood and elsewhere.